jenetics/jenetics/README.md

 # Jenetics (_3.0.0_)

 **Jenetics** is an **Genetic Algorithm**, respectively an **Evolutionary Algorithm**, library written in Java.
-It is designed with a clear separation of the several concepts of the algorithm, e.g. `Gene`, `Chromosome`, `Genotype`, `Phenotype`, `Population` and fitness `Function`. **Jenetics** allows you to minimize and maximize the given fitness function without tweaking it.
+It is designed with a clear separation of the several concepts of the algorithm,e.g. `Gene`, `Chromosome`, `Genotype`, `Phenotype`, `Population` and fitness `Function`. **Jenetics** allows you to minimize and maximize the given fitness function without tweaking it.
 In contrast to other GA implementations, the library uses the concept of an evolution stream (`EvolutionStream`) for executing the evolution steps.
 Since the `EvolutionStream` implements the Java Stream interface, it works smoothly with the rest of the Java Stream API.

 ## Requirements